Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

 \section{Introduction}

-Much of the success of modern machine learning has been measured by improvements in accuracy for various classification tasks.
-Across domains as diverse as image classification and text translation, machine learning models are achieving incredible levels of accuracy; in some cases, they have outperformed humans in visual recognition tasks~\citep{ewerth2017machines}.

-However, accuracy is an aggregate statistic that often obscures the underlying structure of mistaken predictions. \citet{oakden2020hidden} recently raised this concern in the context of medical image analysis.
-Consider the problem of diagnosing a image as being indicative of lung cancer or not.
-Certain types of aggressive lung cancers may be less common than other types, so a learning algorithm may find a classifier that concentrate its errors on images of these more aggressive cancers in order to achieve higher overall accuracy.
-Such situations are clearly not ideal, as it could lead to harmful misdiagnoses for those who need treatment the most. \citeauthor{oakden2020hidden} refer to this as the \emph{hidden stratification} problem, where there is some latent grouping of the data domain and performance on these latent groups is just as important as performance on the entire domain.
+Despite its status as the de facto selection criterion for machine learning models, accuracy is an aggregate statistic that often obscures the underlying structure of mistaken predictions. \citet{oakden2020hidden} recently raised this concern in the context of medical image analysis.
+Consider the problem of diagnosing an image as cancerous or not.
+Certain types of aggressive cancers may be less common than some non-aggressive types.
+Thus, classifiers that concentrate their errors on images of these rarer and more aggressive cancers can achieve higher overall accuracy than classifiers that spread their errors more evenly over all types of cancer.
+However, choosing classifiers that concentrate their errors on these rarer cancers is clearly not ideal, as it could lead to harmful misdiagnoses for those who need treatment the most. \citeauthor{oakden2020hidden} refer to this general phenomenon as the \emph{hidden stratification} problem, where there is some latent grouping of the data domain and performance on these latent groups is just as important as performance on the entire domain.

 Similar scenarios arise in areas where \emph{fairness} is a concern~\citep[see, e.g.,][]{hardt2016equality}.
-Here, the fear is that for applications such as credit recommendation or loan approval the errors of models may be concentrated on certain demographic groups and potentially exacerbate pre-existing social disadvantages.
-This can be an issue, even when protected class information such as race is not explicitly included in the model, as other factors often serve as good proxies for protected class information.
+Here, the concern is that for applications such as credit recommendation or loan approval the errors of models may be concentrated on certain demographic groups and potentially exacerbate pre-existing social disadvantages.
+This issue can persist even when protected class information such as race or age is not explicitly included in the model, as other features often serve as good proxies for protected class information.